E-commerce Analytics Masterclass: Lesson One

 1. Your shoppers expect personalization

-expect personalization from brands.
+70% of consumers expect personalization from brands.
 E-commerce analytics gives you insights into changing market trends and consumer behavior.

 When you understand why they interact or engage with certain campaigns and what their actions are, you’re able to optimize and personalize campaigns for higher conversions.